What’s in a Nordic?

 Tonic - From the Latin tonia, meaning tone (meaning muscle contraction)

-The nordic curl is a predominantly eccentric type exercise that targets the muscles on the posterior aspect of the thigh.
+The Nordic curl is a predominantly eccentric type exercise that targets the muscles on the posterior aspect of the thigh.
 It just so happens that these muscles, our hamstrings, are generally responsible for eccentric type leg movements in daily life.
 In other words, they often are responsible for slowing us down when we walk, run, and jump.
+Hamstring injury and hamstring injuries are common when these muscles are not properly conditioned.
 They also tend to be injured when they are asked to contract in positions where they are relatively stretched out (see the images below).
+The biceps femoris long head is particularly susceptible to hamstring strain injuries in such scenarios.

 The hamstrings also cross both our hip joint and our knee joint and therefore contribute to movement of our pelvis, thigh, and lower leg.